-I’ll start by saying that while it is easy to put together a list of great films that John Hughes wrote, it is not easy to try and put them in any sort of order since they’re all so amazing in their own way.
-It took me a while to do and it took a lot of back and forth but I think I finally have it right, in my opinion anyway.
+I’ll start by saying that while it is easy to put together a list of great films that John Hughes wrote/directed/produced, it is not easy to try and put them in any sort of order since they’re all so amazing in their own way.
+It took me a while to do and it and there was a lot of back and forth but I think I finally have it right, in my opinion anyway.
 So…here we go.

 My Top 15 John Hughes Movies

 While not as funny as the original or Christmas Vacation, definitely still a good movie.
 I loathed the Rusty and Audrey in this one but the film was saved by Chevy, Beverly and a few really funny scenes (like the Oktoberfest brawl and the scenes with Eric Idle from Monty Python.)

 Such an overlooked gem.
 Ed O’Neill is perfect as the “every-man’s man” who takes a trip to pick up and attempt to bond with his new girlfriends kid who is quite the little prep school prick (played by a young Ethan Embry).

 The first of three John Hughes/John Candy classics on this list (four if you count his cameo in Vacation).
 The world really misses John Candy and his performances like this.
 And I’d like to have a go at the Old 96er.